12 AutoML using metamorph pipelines

 For convenience tablecloth contains a ns where all dataset->dataset functions are lifted into ctx->ctx operations, so can be added to pipelines directly without using lift.

-This state is not stored globaly, but inside the pipeline so this makes pipeline execution “isolated”.
+This state is not stored globally, but inside the pipeline so this makes pipeline execution “isolated”.

 So now we can add more operations to the pipeline, and nothing else changes, for example drop columns.